Futurama: Syndication

 In July 2011, it was reported that the show had been picked up for syndication by both local affiliates and WGN America.
 Broadcast of old episodes began in September 2011.
 On September 19, 2011, WGN America began re-running Futurama, carrying it until 2014.
 Futurama doubled its viewership in syndication in 2012.

 In October 2017, Syfy announced that they had acquired syndication rights to all 140 episodes of Futurama, adding it to its lineup on November 11, 2017, with a weekend long marathon.
-Futurama was Syfy's first ever American animated series (the network had an anime programming block in the past), and eventually became paired with Syfy's TZGZ block of animated original series on Saturday nights.
+Futurama was Syfy's first American animated series (the network had an anime programming block in the past), and eventually became paired with Syfy's TZGZ block of animated original series on Saturday nights.
 Comedy Central continued to air the series concurrently with Syfy, usually in the mornings and early afternoon.
 Syfy aired episodes from the first four seasons cropped to 16:9 instead of airing them in their original 4:3 aspect ratio; Comedy Central (since 2017) and FXX would do the same.

 In September 2021, FXX, which already carries The Simpsons and other 20th Television animated programming, announced that it would begin airing Futurama that November.
 Syfy stopped airing the show on November 10, 2021, and FXX began airing the show on November 15, 2021.
 Adult Swim then picked the show back up on December 27, 2021.
 Unlike FXX, Adult Swim airs the first four seasons in their original 4:3 aspect ratio, pillarboxed.
 However, seasons 5 through 7, which were produced in 16:9, are cropped to 4:3.
-In 2024, Comedy Central held the rights to the series, usually airing it in the early morning, but was since dropped as of September 22, 2025, with The Cleveland Show airing in its place.
+Comedy Central held the rights to the series, usually airing it in the early morning, but was since dropped as of September 19, 2025, with The Cleveland Show aired in its place at the begin and then later by South Park, while Adult Swim dropped the show of the lineup as well after December 27, 2025, remaining on FXX in exclusive on the meantime.